 Many hazards come with living near volcanoes.
 Volcanic eruptions can send ash and volcanic debris into the air.
 Heat from the volcano can melt snow or ice and cause dangerous mudslides called lahars.
 Molten rock called lava can erupt and flow downhill, destroying everything in its path.

 Volcanoes are also beautiful mountains that many people visit each year for recreation.
-Volcanoes are also the most visual result of plate tectonics, and are one of the few places on Earth where molten rock can reach the surface.
-There are even old volcanoes on other planets, like Venus and Mars.
+Volcanoes are the most visual result of plate tectonics, and are one of the few places on Earth where molten rock can reach the surface.
+There are even old volcanoes on other planets, such as Venus and Mars.

 Click below to learn more about volcanoes, their hazards, who is at risk, and how to prepare for an emergency.